sandijean90/AgentStack-HealthcareAgent/README.md

    agentstack ui
    ```
 5) Test the agents from the UI.
 Run them individually or run the Healthcare agent to see A2A handoffs across the Policy, Research, and Provider agents.

+## Sample Questions to Ask Each Agent

+### Helathcare Agent
+* I need mental health assistance and live in Austin Texas.
+Who can I see and what is covered by my policy?
+* I am pregnant and need care in Miami, Florida.
+What are my options?

+### Policy Agent
+* Tell me about my policy.
+* What is my coinsurance for office visits both in and out of network?

+### Provider Agent
+* What kind of doctors can I see in Houston Texas?
+* I have a rash, who can I see in Los Angeles CA?

+### Research Agent
+* Tell me about the different types od diabetes.
+* What can I do to reduce my cholesterol?